 - Whether you also need mental health services or just substance abuse help

 - Where the facility is located

 It is very important to consider all of the variables before signing up with a facility.
 In general, the cost of rehab can be as low as $2,000 to as high as $25,000 or more.
-These costs also do not cover any ongoing costs for therapy after rehab, outpatient help, or medication that may be required.
+These costs also do not cover any ongoing payments you will need to cover for therapy after rehab, outpatient help, or medication that may be required.

-Speak with the rehab provider further about their specific costs, as this will make a difference in whether you use them for help or not.
+Speak with the rehab provider further about their specific costs, as this will make a difference in whether you use them for treatment or not.

 Will My Insurance Cover a Rehab Stay?

 Substance abuse is now covered under the broad spectrum of mental health disorders by most insurance plans, as required by law.
 The type of coverage that you receive depends on the specific insurance plan you have.
 To find out about your insurance company plan’s rehab or substance abuse coverage, call and ask them.

 Private insurance is the most common way to pay for rehab services, but not everyone has access to this type of insurance.
 If you are like countless millions of others who do not, there are other payment options available.